 The CO may be required because of established treaty arrangements, varying duty rates, and preferential duty treatment dependent on the shipment´s origin.

 - Fill out an appropriate Certification affidavit and have it notarized.

 - Provide either a manufacture invoice or commercial invoice indicating where your goods are manufactured.

 - Email your notarized affidavit, certificate of origin document, and corresponding invoices to your chamber of commerce.
 If you email the documents, indicate which documents you would like to be stamped.

 - Please remember to email proof of your position and identity of the signatory.
 If the Chamber is presented with a declaration attesting to commercial details, the accuracy of which it cannot check it must confine itself to stamping the document attesting to the position and the identity of the signatory only.
 If the business is not a member of the Chamber, and we are not able to personally identify you as an agent, please provide additional documentation such a business licence, business registration, etc.

-The fee for a Certificate of Origin ranges from $179 for non-members to $25 for members.
+The fee for a Certificate of Origin ranges $25 to $125 depending on membership status.